lab-cosmo/chemiscope/paper/paper.md

 current view.
 As users zoom or change view parameters, the displayed subset is updated to preserve both responsiveness and visual structure.
 In practice, this handles maps with more than 500,000 points on commodity hardware, without requiring users to pre-filter or manually decimate their data.
-Structure data can also be off-loaded to external files, reducing memory foodprint and inital loading time.
+Structure data can also be off-loaded to external files, reducing memory footprint and initial loading time.

 Chemiscope 1.0 can render atom-centered shapes to represent vectorial and tensorial properties, including arrows (e.g., dipoles or forces), ellipsoids (e.g.,